Coronavirus FAQ: Help me with omicron vocab. What's immune evasion? Epistasis?

 Each week, we answer frequently asked questions about life during the coronavirus crisis.
 If you have a question you'd like us to consider for a future post, email us at goatsandsoda@npr.org with the subject line: "Weekly Coronavirus Questions."
 See an archive of our FAQs here.

-We get it: COVID news happens fast, and those of us without a medical degree can feel a little lost.
-So we turned to three COVID-wise experts — Dr. Jill Weatherhead, assistant professor of adult and pediatric infectious diseases at Baylor College of Medicine; Dr. Greg Poland, professor of medicine and infectious diseases at the Mayo Clinic in Rochester, Minn.; and Matthew Binnicker, Ph.D., vice chair of practice, Department of Laboratory Medicine and Pathology at Mayo Clinic — to help us translate some of the terms you're likely to run across.
+We get it: COVID-19 news happens fast, and those of us without a medical degree can feel a little lost.
+So we turned to three COVID-wise experts — Dr. Jill Weatherhead, assistant professor of adult and pediatric infectious diseases at Baylor College of Medicine; Dr. Greg Poland, professor of medicine and infectious diseases at the Mayo Clinic in Rochester, Minn.; and Matthew Binnicker, Ph.D., vice chair of practice in the Department of Laboratory Medicine and Pathology at the Mayo Clinic — to help us translate some of the terms you're likely to run across.

 If you didn't quite catch all of that, here's a guide to help.